 How you apply for a certificate of entitlement depends on whether you’re inside or outside the UK.

-Applying From Inside The UK
+Applying from Inside The UK

 If you live in the UK, you can apply for a certificate of entitlement to the right of abode from inside the UK by completing an online application form.
 You’ll usually be able to keep your documents while your application is being processed.